 Karma Guen Buddhist Centre in Vélez-Málaga

-It was one of the first Buddhist centres in the south of Spain opened in 1987 and has a Kalachakra Stupa, of which there are only 4 in the whole world, symbolising Universal Peace and the union of all peoples.
+It is one of the first Buddhist centres in the south of Spain and dates back to 1987.
+It has a Kalachakra Stupa, of which there are only 4 in the whole world, symbolising Universal Peace and the union of all peoples.

 The centre has a meditation hall for up to 2000 people and offers the possibility of group and personal retreats and has its own mini village of Buddhist residents.